md-zaman/kubernetes/Notes.md

             curl -L http://192.168.64.10:30007/demo

             We can also enter this link in the address bar of the browser and access our application.
             However, if you take the same URL and try to access it from elsewhere you will not be able to access it.
-This is becaue you haven't exposed your application to the outside world.
+This is because you haven't exposed your application to the outside world.

     u.
 To expose this existing application to the outside world we can simply edit the svc: kubectl edit svc python-django-sample-app